New York Governor Cuomo says gyms can open as soon as August 24 with restrictions | Health

 New York Governor Cuomo says gyms can open as soon as August 24 with restrictions

+Localities must inspect every gym before it opens or within two weeks of it opening to ensure compliance with health guidelines, Cuomo told a news conference.
+As part of the state's reopening plan for gyms, air ventilation systems must meet certain guidelines and people must sign in and out so that the gym maintains a ready contact-tracing list, Cuomo said.

 "Localities can also determine whether or not the gym has classes inside it," he said.
-The state's COVID-19 infection rate dropped to 0.71% on Sunday, the lowest since the start of the pandemic, Cuomo said on Monday.
+The planned reopening of gyms, indoor businesses where health experts say there is a greater risk of viral spread, comes as New York's COVID-19 infection rate continues to decline below 1%.
+The state's infection rate dropped to 0.71% on Sunday, the lowest since the start of the pandemic, Cuomo said.

+Last week, the governor said that museums and cultural institutions in New York City could begin reopening at the end of the month at limited capacity.

 - READ MORE ON: